waterson10/alx-pre_course/0x01-git/README.md

-I am a new software engineer
+I am a software engineer